This article will provide you with a beginner’s guide on how to keep score in Tennis.

 The tie-break set format is similar to the advantage set format but if the match gets to six games all, instead of continuing to play games, a tie-break is played to see who wins the set.

-The server should call the score just before they are going to start the next point.
+The server should call the score just before they hit their next serve.